 This tool is to show you how much Emergency Tax you might have to pay on withdrawals from your pension pot.

-No. You can usually choose to mix your pension options, or do nothing at all.
+No. You can use some or all of your pension to buy a guaranteed income for life.
 We would always recommend that you seek financial advice first.

 This isn't always the case.
 It’s important to shop around for the best deal from a number of providers.